A backyard swimming pool can provide you with endless hours of fun and exercise, particularly during the summer.

 Unfortunately, swimming pools are often high-maintenance, as they quickly get murky and dirty.
 And nothing drains the fun out of swimming on a hot summer day like a pool full of muck.

 So, to help you get through the cleaning process smoothly, we’ve created this informative guide.
-By following the steps listed in this guide, your swimming pool will maintain its pristine look for a long time.
+By following the steps in this guide, your swimming pool will maintain its pristine look for a long time.

 What You’ll Need